williamogrady/dvproject/README.md

 * **List View** — a structured, card-based interface which shows exact numbers.
 Has an interactive map element, but is not the focus.
 * **Map View** — a geographic-based visualization which extends the map element to be the only way to control the grid.

-The system is used for **scenario-based experiments**, allowing users  to solve grid-control tasks while the system evaluates safety, efficiency, and performance metrics through a gameified scoring system.
+The system is used for solving **scenario tasks**, wbich require the user to meet power demand, prevent line overloads, and meeting cost and emissions' targets, allowing them to pursue a high score.
 ---

 ### Run the Server